-Change is the only constant in the life sciences sector and the introduction of the new medical device regulations in May 2020 will bring significant changes to the way that we work with medical devices.
-We have been working with many companies to support them for the changeover from the MDD to MDR.
-During the course of our interactions with these clients there are many topics that are being raised time and again.
+The introduction of the new medical device regulations in May 2020 will bring significant changes to the way that we work with medical devices.
+Our medical device team has been working with many companies to support them for the changeover from the MDD to MDR.
+During the course of our interactions with these clients, there are many topics that are being raised time and again.

 The advent of the new Medical Devices Regulation (MDR 2017/745) in May 2020 is a cause of much concern for manufacturers and others in the devices sector.
 The new regulations will bring about many changes compared to the current regulatory framework.

 Firstly, what is the MDR?

 Medical Devices Regulation (MDR)(EU) 2017/745 repeals the existing medical device directives that were first put in place in 1993.
 The new regulation was published on May 5th, 2017 and will come into force on May 26th, 2020.